 Denver is a pretty magical place.
 But out of all the reasons we’re happy to live here, the one thing that sits atop the list has to be the weather.
 We get 300+ days of sunshine a year, so there’s really no excuse not to spend a lot of time outdoors.
 And while the skiing, hiking, biking, and rock climbing is great, there’s one activity that really brings everyone together - and that’s lounging.
 Specifically, patio lounging.
-Read on for our updated list with the best places to do it.
+Read on for our list of the best places to do it.

 The actual patio out front at Highland Tavern isn’t that great, but since remodeling and expanding their interior, it doesn’t matter.
 Most of the spaces both downstairs and up now include access to giant garage-like areas with open air seating and pretty spectacular views of the city.
 Grab some shots and a few orders of their famous tater tots.
 And definitely a cup of green chili on the side for dipping.

 What’s in a name?
 For Recess, pretty much everything.
 The backyard here spreads out like a school playground, and provides a great way to escape from the usual bar scene routine.
 Bring all your friends, your sunglasses, and even your dog.
-And if you get hungry, the kitchen has burgers, mac and cheese, and burritos (pretty much everything your six-year-old-self would have wanted).
+And if you get hungry, the kitchen has burgers, mac and cheese, and burritos (pretty much everything your eight-year-old-self would have wanted).

 WTF is the perfect example of why you shouldn’t judge a book by its cover.
-It’s true that it’s mainly a spot for the bottomless brunch crowd, but the Southern food and covered rooftop patio is worth putting up with having to hear about how the people around you “crushed it last night, bro.”
+It’s true that it’s mainly a spot for the bottomless brunch crowd, but the Southern food and covered rooftop patio are worth putting up with having to hear about how the people around you “crushed it last night, bro.”
 Also, the best time to be here isn’t on the weekends - it’s after work on a weekday.

 The atmosphere and food make The Plimoth our most recommended date night spot in Denver.
 Spend a long afternoon at the Zoo nearby, then head here for dinner and go straight for the patio.
 Don’t be surprised if your date starts planning your wedding during the second course, or if you decide to propose after dessert.
 Just remember, it’s The Plimoth causing that warm and fuzzy feeling - don’t get crazy.